ch-stark/bry-blogs/acm/policy-templating-part1.md

 ## Use ternary instead of if/else statements
 In the previous example we used if the environment is "production" or "staging" set the number of replicas to 6 otherwise set the replicas to 2.

-Above I used an if/else statement to highlight the `eq` function, a better and more concise way to achive this would have be to use a `ternary` [function](https://masterminds.github.io/sprig/defaults.html).
+Above I used an if/else statement to highlight the `eq` function, a better and more concise way to achive this would have been to use a `ternary` [function](https://masterminds.github.io/sprig/defaults.html).
 The `ternary` function returns the first value if the test value is true and will return the second value if the test is false or an empty value.

 Rewriting the above we can see how much easier it is to read.
 Note the test value can be piped into the `ternary` function or listed as the third argument.
 ~~~